 3. Insurance companies who reimburse poorly for psychiatric treatment

 Yes, insurance companies share the blame.
 They do not reimburse psychiatric treatment at a rate commensurate with the kind of expertise and time required.
 But physicians are responsible for understanding on a basic level the medications they prescribe.
+And, too many are failing at that responsibility.

 4. People with ADHD who are impatient for results—would rather “feel” it than observe it objectively